True shooting percentage

 In basketball, true shooting percentage is an advanced statistic that measures a player's efficiency at shooting the ball.
 It is intended to more accurately calculate a player's shooting than field goal percentage, free throw percentage, and three-point field goal percentage taken individually.
 Two- and three-point field goals and free throws are all considered in its calculation.
 It is abbreviated TS%.
+It is considered the gold standard for measuring scoring efficiency in basketball.